We may get a small commission if you buy something through a link in our posts.

 While I now have most of my sites with Cloudways, I still use DreamHost for my smaller sites, all running on a small VPS plan.

-Use this link to get a $50 discount when you purchase a Shared Unlimited hosting package with DreamHost, including one free domain.
+Use this link to purchase a DreamHost Shared Hosting package with a significant discount and including one free domain.

 Also read my step-by-step guide to starting a WordPress blog with DreamHost, which explains in detail how to set up a new website.